Here we cover some options available to you, as well as some tips to be aware of as a single person seeking health insurance cover.

 What does singles health insurance cost?

-Our Health Insurance Star Ratings from 2017 shows the following average figures for singles hospital & extras premiums at various different life stages:
+Canstar’s Health Insurance Star Ratings from 2018 shows the following average figures for singles hospital & extras premiums at various different life stages:

-2017 Health Insurance Premiums – Hospital and Extras Packages
+Annual Health Insurance Premiums – Hospital and Extras Cover for Singles

-Please note that these are average figures – the cost of private health insurance to you as an individual will depend on the fund you choose, the policy you select and the state you live in.
-Health insurance premiums also rise every year as the cost of medical treatment increases in conjunction with factors such as our ageing population, so this is something to keep in mind.
+Please note that these are average figures.
+The cost of private health insurance to you as an individual will depend on the fund you choose, the policy you select and the state you live in.
+Health insurance premiums also rise on average every year as the cost of medical treatment increases in conjunction with factors such as our ageing population, so this is something to keep in mind.

 Be mindful of cheaper policies